d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 1. Use a $3\times 3$ convolutional layer with padding of 1 to transform the CNN output to a new output with $c$ channels.
 In this way, each unit along the spatial dimensions of the CNN-extracted feature maps gets a new feature vector of length $c$.
 1. Centered on each pixel of the feature maps, generate multiple anchor boxes of different scales and aspect ratios and label them.
 1. Using the length-$c$ feature vector at the center of each anchor box, predict the binary class (background or objects) and bounding box for this anchor box.
 1. Consider those predicted bounding boxes whose  predicted classes are objects.
 Remove overlapped results using non-maximum suppression.
-The remaining  predicted bounding boxes for objects are the region proposals required by the RoI pooling layer.
+The remaining  predicted bounding boxes for objects are the region proposals required by the region of interest pooling layer.